alexeygrigorev/mlwiki.org/index.php/True_Error_of_Model.md

 ---
-title: "True Error of Model"
 layout: default
 permalink: /index.php/True_Error_of_Model
+tags:
+- machine-learning
+- model-performance-evaluation
+- statistics
+title: True Error of Model
 ---

-# True Error of Model

 ## True Error of Model
 What do we do when we want to know how accurately the model ''will'' perform in practice
 - need to estimate its ''true error''